rollerworks/search/doc/cookbook/type/create_custom_field_type.rst

 ========================================

 RollerworksSearch comes with a bunch of core field types available for building FieldSets.
 However there are situations where you may want to create a custom field type for a specific purpose.
-This recipe assumes you need a field definition that holds a specially formatted Client ID, based on the existing integer field.
+This recipe assumes you need a field definition which holds specially formatted Client ID's, based on the existing integer field.
 This section explains how the field is defined, and how you can register it for usage in your application.

 The Client ID begins with a 'C' prefix, and is prepended with zeros until it's at least 4 digits.